ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 **PLEASE READ THE FULL DOCUMENTATION TO FULLY UNDERSTAND THE PROJECT AND HOW TO MAKE IT ACTUALLY WORK.**

+> ⚠️ **Disclaimer: This tool is for educational and ethical purposes only.
+Use responsibly.
+If you end up grounded, disowned, or expelled — that’s on you.**

 ---

 ## Table of Contents